-Engagement Ring Traditions
+Engagement Ring Traditions and History

 Wedding bands date back into ancient history.
 If you’re not the traditional sort, this may disappoint you.
 But these traditions weren’t as glamorous as they are now.
 In all the centuries before, the ring was a symbol of partnership or ownership.
 The first diamond engagement ring wasn’t offered until the mid-1400s.